DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 # Agent Check: cybersixgill_actionable_alerts

 ## Overview
-By integrating Cybersixgill actionable alerts, Datadog customers gain a premium, automated threat intelligence solution based on the most comprehensive data sources from the deep, dark and surface web.
+The Cybersixgill actionable alerts integration provides an automated threat intelligence solution based on the most comprehensive data sources from the deep, dark and surface web.
-It is customizable, enabling users to define key assets relevant to their brand, industry, and geolocation.
-Users can covertly monitor critical assets such as IP addresses, domains, vulnerabilities, and VIPs for activity on the underground and closed sources - and prioritize, as well as respond to threats directly from the Siemplify dashboard.
+It is customizable, enabling you to define key assets relevant to your brand, industry, and geolocation.
+You can covertly monitor critical assets such as IP addresses, domains, vulnerabilities, and VIPs for activity on the underground and closed sources - and prioritize, as well as respond to threats directly from the Datadog dashboard.
 This check monitors [cybersixgill_actionable_alerts][1].

 ## Setup